Creed

+History

 The earliest known creed in Christianity, "Jesus is Lord", originated in the writings of Paul the Apostle.
-One of the most widely used Christian creeds is the Nicene Creed, first formulated in AD 325 at the First Council of Nicaea.
-It was based on Christian understanding of the canonical gospels, the letters of the New Testament and, to a lesser extent, the Old Testament.
-Affirmation of this creed, which describes the Trinity, is generally taken as a fundamental test of orthodoxy for most Christian denominations, and was historically purposed against Arianism.
-A shorter version of the creed, called the Apostles' Creed, is nowadays the most used version in Christian services.
+One of the most significant and widely used Christian creeds is the Nicene Creed, first formulated in AD 325 at the First Council of Nicaea to affirm the deity of Christ and revised at the First Council of Constantinople in AD 381 to affirm the trinity as a whole.
+The creed was further affirmed in 431 by the Chalcedonian Definition, which clarified the doctrine of Christ.
+Affirmation of this creed, which describes the Trinity, is often taken as a fundamental test of orthodoxy by many Christian denominations, and was historically purposed against Arianism.
+The Apostles' Creed, another early creed which concisely details the trinity, virgin birth, crucifixion, and resurrection, is most popular within western Christianity, and is widely used in Christian church services.

-Some Christian denominations do not use any of those creeds.